wp-plugins/siteorigin-panels/readme.txt

 WordPress has evolved into a fully functional CMS.
 Page Builder (previously called Panels) completes the transition by giving you a way to create responsive column layouts using the widgets you know and love.

+[Our newsletter](http://siteorigin.com/) is a great place to stay up to date with Page Builder and the rest of our free WordPress products.

 = Use Your Widgets =

 You know widgets.
 They're the things you add to your sidebars.
 Page Builder makes all your widgets even more useful by turning them into the building blocks of your pages.